A look at how provinces plan to emerge from COVID-19 shutdown

 As well, family and friends can visit residents at long-term care homes.
 The visits require an appointment and must take place outdoors.

+Prince Edward Island Premier Dennis King said people wanting to travel to seasonal residences could apply, and would be put through a risk assessment before approval.
+Seasonal residents were also to be tested for COVID-19 before completing two weeks in self-isolation after arriving in the province.

-Under phase 2, non-contact outdoor recreational activities were permitted, and retail businesses could reopen with physical distancing measures in place.
+Under Phase 2, non-contact outdoor recreational activities were permitted, and retail businesses could reopen with physical distancing and select health-service providers.

 The P.E.I legislature resumed May 26.